California Boy Trying to Drive on Ice & Snow

 That's when I saw another car coming over the opposite hill and headed straight toward the stalled vehicle.

 Trying to brake was nearly useless because of the wet pavement.
-The chains did allow me to slow down a little—but not enough to avoid arriving alongside the stuck vehicle at the same time the other car, which had no chains, would be hitting it from the rear.
+The chains did allow me to slow down a little -– but not enough to avoid arriving alongside the stuck vehicle at the same moment the other car, which had no chains, would be hitting it from the rear.
 And there was no shoulder available to either us, as piled-up snow kept us in our respective lanes.

-All I could do was sit and watch as the other car slid down his hill at about 40 MPH and smashed right into the back of the stalled car, as I went on past and started up the opposite hill.
-Nor was there any way I could stop and return to offer help.
+All I could do was watch as the other car slid down his hill and smashed into the back of the stalled car, as I went on past and started up the opposite hill.
+And there was no way I could stop and return to offer help.

 What we would have given for cell phones in those days!

-Joe Cornet Jr. was not pleased—but could offer no suggestions as to what I could have done differently.
+Joe Cornet Jr. was not pleased -– but could offer no suggestions as to what I could have